 The concept of punctuality varies from country to country.
 In the United States, being on time usually means being five or ten minutes early.
 In Russia, you must be on time, but your hosts will quite often be extremely late.
 Australians consider being 15 minutes early on time.

 The importance of deadlines is also variable.
-Germans adhere strongly to timelines, whereas the Spanish and Mexicans often view them more as guidelines than hard and fast rules.
+Germans adhere strongly to timelines, whereas the Spanish and Mexicans often view them more like guidelines than hard and fast rules.

 In many countries, it is rude to not eat everything on your plate, whereas in Taiwan, you are expected to leave some rice in your bowl.
 In India, they eat mostly with their right hand, never with their left and rarely with utensils.